-The series takes place between June and December, and for 2018-19, consists of nine designated races and one extra challenge (10 scoring ‘rounds’ in total) with distances ranging from 2.4 to 12km.
+The series takes place between June and December, and for 2018-19, consists of nine designated races and one extra challenge (10 scoring ‘rounds’ in total) with distances ranging from 1.5 miles to 8.8 miles.

-The competition is open to all first claim members who compete in these designated races and who have paid their Club subscription in full.
+The competition is open to all first claim members who compete in these designated races and who have paid their membership fees in full.

 The best five performances for each member will be totalled giving you your final score.

 All races entered from the list above count and therefore there is no minimum number of races to count.